 Kopke is the oldest Port Wine House, dating from 1638.
 It was started by a German owner who chose the opposite side of the river to Porto town because it was less populated, the land was cheaper and it’s cooler because of how the sun hits the city.
 It was a trend that has continued ever since.

 At Kopke, you can only do Port tastings, not a tour, although they were very willing to answer all our questions.
 They had a lot of different Port wine flight tastings available but we just picked a few from the general menu.
 Kopke has a lovely bar area that includes comfy couches overlooking the river.
 Glasses were around €2-4 euros and then upwards for more specialty Ports.

-Honestly, Kopke had some of my favourite Ports out of all the ones I tried in Porto., and I’d definitely rank them among the best Port cellars.
-Their Rose was absolutely delicious, and for me, they had the best Ruby Port in Porto.
+Honestly, Kopke had some of my favourite Ports out of all the ones I tried in Porto and I’d definitely rank them among the best Port cellars.
+Their Rose was absolutely delicious, and for me, they had the Ruby might even be the best Port in Porto!